annagraff/densify/paper/paper.md

 -   An integer specifying the threshold for variability in variables (columns).
 Default: 1
 -   The mean type, which can be: "arithmetic", "geometric", "log_odds".
 Default: "log_odds".
 -   Should taxonomy be accounted for in the pruning process?
 Default: `FALSE`
--   The taxonomy matrix, required if taxonomy = `TRUE`, optional otherwise.
-Default: NULL.
+-   The taxonomy, required if use_taxonomy = `TRUE`, optional otherwise.
+No default.
--   A taxonomy weight factor, required if mean_type = "log_odds" and taxonomy = `TRUE`.
+-   A taxonomy weight factor, required if mean_type = "log_odds" and use_taxonomy = `TRUE`.
 Default: 0.99
 -   A coding weight factor, required if mean_type = "log_odds".
 Default: 0.99

 For a more detailed discussion of the parameters, refer to the vignette hosted in the software repository.